jmcanterafonseca-iota/stardust-examples/digital-assets/03-mint-native-tokens.md

 In order to define the next Alias Output you need to trigger a transition of the UTXO machine associated to your Alias ID.
 The way to trigger such transition is to define a new Alias Output.
 The new Alias Output will increment the `stateIndex`.
 As you are associating to your Alias ID a new Foundry that will control your new native token class, the `foundryCounter` field must now be set to `1`.

 In the code below you can observe that the amount associated to the new Alias Output is set to `0`.
 That's done because initially you do not know how much funds shall remain on the next Alias Output.
-What it is sure is that the amount of funds remaining will be less than in the initial output, as you will be using some of those funds to cover the storage deposit of the new Outputs that will be generated during this process.
+What it is sure is that the amount of funds remaining will be less than in the initial Output, as you will be using some of those funds to cover the storage deposit of the new Outputs that will be generated during this process.
+(Remember that you could have involved other Outputs in this transaction to cover those storage costs).

 ```typescript
 const nextAliasOutput: IAliasOutput = JSON.parse(JSON.stringify(initialAliasOutput));